smashdevcode/boise-code-camp-2017/migrating-to-typescript/demos.md

  * Show how to configure the compiler to not emit JS
 * Convert the `Framework` constructor function to be a class
  * Update the Version class `supportedFrameworks` property
+* Remove the JSDoc comment on the `addSupportedFramework` function
+ * Now we can use explicit typing
+* JS files can see TS files and vice versa

 ### Catching Hard to Find Bugs